 Mobilising outreach health workers

-Riders currently mobilises health workers from eight community-based organisations (CBOs) across 16 districts in Kenya.
+Riders currently mobilises health workers from 10 NGOs across Kenya.
 Their focus ranges from HIV/AIDS care to the support of orphans, vulnerable children and marginalised groups, to water management and sanitation programmes.

 Through effective vehicle maintenance, Riders can increase the reach of these local care-giving groups, enabling the provision of regular health care services and empowering rural communities to take control of their own well-being.